Canadian Census Health and Environment Cohorts (CanCHECs)

 Discharge Abstract Database

-The Discharge Abstract DatabaseFootnote 7 (DAD) includes administrative, clinical, and demographic information for all acute care (and some psychiatric, chronic rehabilitation, and day-surgery) hospital discharges for all provinces and territories, except Quebec.
+The Discharge Abstract DatabaseFootnote 7 (DAD) includes administrative, clinical, and demographic information on hospital discharges (including deaths, sign-outs and transfers) for all provinces and territories, except Quebec.
+Some provinces and territories also use the DAD to capture day surgery.
 Only the 2006, 2011 and 2016 CanCHECs include DAD records.
 The data availability by fiscal year (April 1 to March 31) may vary by CanCHEC cycle.

 National Ambulatory Care Reporting System